ninanoo/PoR/README.md

 The relevancy is obtained from the unique information of each block between adjacent blocks.
 Here, the asymmetric key pair of each block is used as the unique information.
 It uses a hash chain of Bitcoin, but has a double chain structure such as Bitcoin-NG.
-One is key block chain and the other is ledger block chain.
+There are a key block chain and an auth block chain linked each other.
-Because of relevancy, reverse relevancy and the threshold value for ledger block generation as well as the double chain, the certification for the ledger operates deterministically.
+Because of relevancy, reverse relevancy and the threshold value for auth block generation as well as the double chain, the certification for the ledger operates deterministically.
+Attacks such as double spending or finney attack do not occur because authentication to the ledger is deterministic.
+It is more resistant than bitcoin against 51% attack and localization problems.
+High-speed processing is possible enough to generate each authentication block for the unit ledgers without the use of merkle tree depending on the size of the network.

 <br/>